Holiday season: Spark joy, not a fire

 Here are some tips to avoid a fire in your home this holiday season:

-If you’re buying a real tree, you probably want the freshest-looking one on the lot — not a Charlie Brown tree.
+When buying a real tree, you probably want the freshest-looking one, but aside from aesthetics, there are practical reasons for this choice.
 But aside from aesthetics, there are practical reasons to choose a vibrant green tree: brownish needles mean it is dry and, therefore, more flammable.

-Most trees on a lot will be fresh, but you can test the needles before you buy.
+Most trees on a lot will be fresh, but test the needles before buying a tree to make sure it is up to holiday fire safety standards.
 Fresh pine needles will bend (not break), while fresh fir needles should snap when folded, according to the Puget Sound Christmas Tree Association.
 And check the bottom of the trunk; if it’s sticky with resin, it means the tree is fresh

 Placement is key

-Once you’ve brought your tree home, set it up at least three feet away from heat sources, and ensure that it’s watered regularly.
+Another one of the holiday fire safety tips to remember is that after bringing your tree home, set it up at least three feet away from heat sources and water it regularly.
 The reservoir at the base of the tree should always have water in it, which will keep the base of the tree moist.

 But don’t forget about it.
 Once the presents have been opened and the festivities are over, it can be easy to neglect the tree — but you should continue to water it until it’s removed.